NeuralEnsemble/python-neo/doc/source/developers_guide.rst

 Neo core should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3.
-Neo IO modules should ideally work with both Python 2 and 3, but certain modules may only work with one or the other (see :doc:install).
+Neo IO modules should ideally work with both Python 2 and 3, but certain modules may only work with one or the other (see :doc:`install`).

 So far, we have managed to write code that works with both Python 2 and 3.
 Mainly this involves avoiding the ``print`` statement (use ``logging.info``